UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-09-09-TheBlackBox.md

 ## Introduction

 Named after its appearance, The Black Box has a body made completely out of black ABS plastic sheets of varying thickness.
 The “box” is divided into two horizontal compartments using a thinner fit-to-size sheet of ABS.
 The lower level is used as a water storage and the upper level accommodates all the other components of the car including the circuity, the reaction vessel and the battery.
-Similar to [Vancruiser] (https://www.ubcenvision.com/blog/2018/08/04/Meet-the-Vancruiser.html), the car uses an iodine clock reaction as the stopping mechanism and a zinc-air battery to power the motor that runs the car.
+Similar to [Vancruiser](https://www.ubcenvision.com/blog/2018/08/04/Meet-the-Vancruiser.html/), the car uses an iodine clock reaction as the stopping mechanism and a zinc-air battery to power the motor that runs the car.

 #### The Black Box
 * 3rd Place at the Chem-E-Car Competition